 |Trailing-12-Month Revenue||$218.3 billion|

 |Cash/Debt||$18.8 billion / $42.2 billion|

 Sources: S&P Capital IQ and Motley Fool CAPS.

-What do you think about Total, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite its five-star rating, Total may not be your top choice.

 We've found another energy play we are incredibly excited about -- excited enough to dub it "The Only Energy Stock You'll Ever Need."
 We have compiled a special free report for investors to uncover this stock today.
 The report is 100% free, but it won't be here forever, so click here to access it now.

 Want to see how well (or not so well) the stocks in this series are performing?
 Follow the new TrackPoisedTo CAPS account.